neondatabase/postgresql_anonymizer/docs/masking_functions.md

 ```

 Using the [PostgreSQL JSON functions and operators], you can walk
-through the keys and replace the sensible values as needed.
+through the keys and replace the sensitive values as needed.

 [PostgreSQL JSON functions and operators]: https://www.postgresql.org/docs/current/functions-json.html